-What is Live-stream-shopping
+What is Livestream Shopping

-As we’ve already mentioned, LSS is actively developing in China — revenue made from online sales totaled up to $244 billion over the past year.
-In Russia, the industry is just starting up, and the only vivid LSS example is the e-commerce app ‘Zalipaking’ by AliExpress that attracted popular Russian stars, bloggers, and influencers to the streams.
+As we’ve already mentioned, LSS is actively developing in China — revenue from online sales totaled up to $244 billion over the past year.
+In Russia, the industry is just starting up, and the only vivid LSS example is the e-commerce app ‘Zalipaking’ by AliExpress which attracted popular Russian stars, bloggers, and influencers to the streams.

-Let’s start with prototype
+Let’s start with a prototype

 The task seemed to be interesting, but we honestly said that we had no experience in the development of such apps.
 At the same time, we wanted to test our stack, try to implement the whole functionality, and gain experience.
 To avoid risks, we decided to start with a prototype.
-Our client had neither a certain scope nor a large budget but had the urge to start with the new project for the European market.
+Our client had neither a certain scope nor a large budget but had the urge to start with a new project for the European market.

 Together we wanted to see how viable the startup was before the large-scale development and big investments.
 However, we also wanted to make sure that we could use our stack for the technical implementation of the idea.
 For that reason, we can say that the project wasn’t a classic one.